Leaked poll: National under 30%, Labour at 55%

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-And when it comes to preferred Prime Minister, Jacinda Ardern has reached a near record-breaking 65% approval rating.
+And when it comes to preferred Prime Minister, Jacinda Ardern has reached a near record-breaking 65 per cent approval rating.

-Her popularity eclipses that of her National Party rival, Opposition leader Simon Bridges, who is on a mere 7%.
+Her popularity eclipses that of her National Party rival, Opposition leader Simon Bridges, who is on a mere 7 per cent.

 It is understood the poll was conducted by Labour's polling company UMR for its corporate clients, who paid UMR for a monthly snapshot of the political scene.